 The lifeline may be vertical from a fixed anchorage or horizontal between two fixed anchorage

 Independent of the work surfaces Lanyard is a flexible line up to 6 ft (1.8 m) to secure the wearer’s harness (D-ring) to a lifeline or fixed anchorage.
-Lanyards may be made of nylon or other fibrous or metallic material and non-stretchable to limit free fall distance.
+Lanyards may be made of nylon or other fibrous or metallic material and are non-stretchable to limit free fall distance.

 CLICK HERE FOR 👉 SAFETY HARNESS/BELT CAPACITY

 Shock-absorber lanyards are available to absorb up to 80% of the stopping force of a normal lanyard.
 The metal lanyard must not be used where the electrical hazard is possible.
 Snap hooks (locking type referable) and D-ring should be maintained in good condition.
 Knots or lengthening of lanyards must be avoided.

 Body belts (work belts) are used to reduce the probability of falls.
 Chest harnesses are used where there is limited fall hazard (not vertical free fall) such as for the removal of a person from a tank or bin.
 Body harnesses, covering the chest, shoulders, and thighs, are used to arrest the most severe free falls.

 The retrieval method is necessary to shorten the hanging distance after a fall up to 6ft (maximum limit of free fail for more fall height, other supporting fixed structure must be provided by fencing, railing, platform, fixed-ladder with platform and handrails, etc.) A retractable lifeline, which will be shortened automatically (Spring action) after its full length, can limit falls to inches and avoid prolonged suspension causing high discomfort to a hanging person.

 Fall arrester net, if used, should be tied firmly as near as possible under the working place to minimize the fall distance.

 CLICK HERE FOR 👉 FULL-BODY SAFETY HARNESS

 Belts, Safety Harness harnesses, lifelines, lanyards, buckles, joints, D-ring, etc. should be checked for weak points, washed regularly and kept

 I hope you understand the facts about PPE (PERSONAL PROTECTIVE EQUIPMENT). if you have any doubts regarding this article please comment below.
 If you like this article please share it with your HSE friends.